Kelvyn2012/airbnb-clone-project/README.md

 5. Review System
 After completing a stay, guests can leave ratings and reviews for properties they booked.
 Reviews help maintain quality standards and assist future guests in making informed decisions.

+API Security
+1. Authentication
+We will implement authentication using secure token-based methods such as JWT (JSON Web Tokens).
+Authentication ensures that only verified users can access protected parts of the platform, helping safeguard user accounts and sensitive actions like bookings and payments.

+2. Authorization
+Authorization will control what actions a user can perform based on their role (e.g., guest, host, admin).
+This ensures that users can only manage their own data and that sensitive operations (like editing a property or processing a payment) are not accessible to unauthorized users.

+3. Rate Limiting
+Rate limiting will be applied to APIs to prevent abuse and protect the system from denial-of-service (DoS) attacks.
+By limiting the number of requests per user/IP over time, the platform ensures stability and fair use for all users.

+4. Data Validation and Sanitization
+All incoming data will be validated and sanitized to prevent common vulnerabilities such as SQL Injection and Cross-Site Scripting (XSS).
+This step is critical to maintaining the integrity and security of the application.

+5. Secure Payment Processing
+Payment information will never be stored directly on our servers.
+Instead, payments will be handled by trusted third-party payment gateways (e.g., Stripe, PayPal) to ensure compliance with security standards like PCI-DSS, protecting user financial information.